flowroute/sms-proxy/README.md

     The `git clone` command clones the **sms-proxy** repository as a sub directory within the parent folder.

-3. Open up and edit **settings.py** file.
+3. Go to **\sms\_proxy\sms\_proxy**.

+4. Using a code text editor, open **settings.py**.
 In this file you need to set your API credentials.
 You may configure variables here that are used by the application, or alternatively these settings may be passed in as environment variables when you deploy the service.
+See [Configure SMS Proxy](#configuresms) for more information.

 4. Deploy the service.